+Category

-Category The category groups types and defines the background color of log entries shown in the result table.
+The category groups types and defines the background color of log entries shown in the result table.
 They are also used to group log levels in the History Chart (horizontal chart that appears on top of the result table).

+Level

-Option Description Level Defines the log level name, icon and priority that are used to represent and filter corresponding log entries in the result table.
+Defines the log level name, icon and priority that are used to represent and filter corresponding log entries in the result table.
 A log level can be identified through one or several patterns.
-Log levels each have a different priority , which depends on their overall position.
-The priority is also referred to as severity .
-You can change the priority of a log level by moving it up or down by one or several positions.
-The level's icon can be changed at any time by pressing the button and choosing the preferred icon from the appearing dialog. i Note The position of log levels matters when you locally filter result entries by the log level using an RQL query.
-If you use a Level column term together with a bounding operator (<, <=, >, >=) such as $Level>=fine$, Retrospective identifies matching result entries by checking the priority of their log level.
-Dattara Standard Patterns Pattern A case-insensitive word - a pattern - must be present in a log entry in order to match a specific log level.
-A valid pattern contains digits or uppercase letters only, it must not contain blanks or other special characters. i Note The patterns 'INFO' and 'info', for example, are identical and
+Log levels each have a different priority, which depends on their overall position.
+The priority is also referred to as severity.

+- You can change the priority of a log level by moving it up or down by one or several positions. - The level's icon can be changed at any time by pressing the button and choosing the preferred icon from the appearing dialog.

+The position of log levels matters when you locally filter result entries by the log level using an RQL query.
+If you use a Level column term together with a bounding operator (<, <=, >, >=) such as Level>=fine, Retrospective identifies matching result entries by checking the priority of their log level.

+Pattern

+Standard Patterns

+A case-insensitive word - a pattern - must be present in a log entry in order to match a specific log level.
+A valid pattern contains digits or uppercase letters only, it must not contain blanks or other special characters.